mace301089/NASASpaceAppsChallenge/README.md

 #Our Solution: Paired SPHERES
 ***

 Our vision consists of two or more paired SPHERES: An observatory unit and one or more operational units.
-They can detect small particles and remove them in a safely manner, for example using a ion source.
+They can detect space debris and remove it in a safely manner, for example by using an ion thruster or by attaching a chemical thruster to old satellites.

 [ ![SPHERES with VERTIGO extension for stereo vision](http://ssl.mit.edu/spheres/images/vertigo/vertigo-only-lores.jpg) ](http://ssl.mit.edu/spheres/projects/vertigo.html)
 **Figure 2** *SPHERES with VERTIGO extension for stereo vision [3]*

 ##Utilizing Stereo Vision
 ***
-Having our idea in mind we used a real stereo camera setup ([IDS uEye](https://de.ids-imaging.com/store/ui-3220cp.html), see Figure 1), our laptop web-cams and virtual demos to develop our implementation.
+Having our idea in mind we used a real stereo camera setup ([IDS uEye](https://de.ids-imaging.com/store/ui-3220cp.html), see Figure 4), our laptop web-cams and virtual demos to develop our implementation.

 ![Front view of our stereo sensor](https://raw.githubusercontent.com/mace301089/NASASpaceAppsChallenge/master/Demo/Video%20Processing/stereoSensorInside.jpg)
 **Figure 4** *Front view of our stereo sensor*